Living in Bath

 The Bath Spa University, Newton Park campus has access to all the attractions of the cities of Bath and Bristol.
 Newton Park is about four miles outside Bath, and there are campus bus links into the city.
 There are buses from the Newton Park Campus to the city center of Bath regularly throughout the day.
 Students receive a city bus pass for travel around Bath and surrounding areas as part of their program fees.

-An AU professor (who will teach Introduction to College Inquiry and Intercultural Understanding) and an AU advisor (to manage student discipline and academic issues, arrange cohort excursions, etc.) will lead the AU students and will have weekly office hours for the students.
+An AU professor will teach the Complex Problems Seminar.
+A BSU advisor will manage student life and academics.
+The BSU advisor will also arrange group excursions and will have weekly office hours for the students.
 Students will have access to BSU student activities and campus services and facilities.